jpweber/jpweber.io/content/blog/drafts/monitoring-external-etcd-cluster-with-prometheus-operator.md

 ![](/images/prom-secrets-diff.png)

-The end result should be something like the following
+The end result should look something like the following

 ``` yaml
 apiVersion: monitoring.coreos.com/v1